 - It depends on the size of the multiplier effect

 If Congress cut taxes for the wealthy and highest earners, this stimulus would have a small multiplier effect.
 This is because if the wealthy gain tax cuts, they may only spend a small percentage of the extra income.

 If low income earners receive tax cuts, the multiplier effect will be great because they will spend a higher percentage of this extra income.

 Infrastructure spending vs transfer payments

-The most effective types of stimulus in Keynesian models tends to be infrastructure spending which involves hiring unemployed workers.
+The most effective types of stimulus in Keynesian models tend to be infrastructure spending which involves hiring unemployed workers.
 If the unemployed gain work, the multiplier effect will be larger.
-If the stimulus involves cash transfers (e.g. higher pensions) there will be less direct effect on the economy.
+If the stimulus involves cash transfers (e.g. higher pensions) there will be a less direct effect on the economy.